pnatsi/orthocounts2bin/README.md

 # orthocounts2bin
-A script to get from Orthogroups.GeneCount.tsv to a gene presence/absence binary alignment.
+A script that creates a binary gene presence/absence alignment from Orthogroups.GeneCounts.tsv <br>
 This aligment can be used to construct phylogenies based on gene content.
 <br>
 <br>
 ## Arguments